yamule/SurfStamp-public/README.md

 There are some example commands in the wiki page. https://github.com/yamule/SurfStamp-public/wiki

 Please try e_Simple3DView if you are not familiar with 3D graphics processing.
-(There are only windows binary, tho.) https://github.com/yamule/e_Simple3DView
+(There are only 64bit Windows & Linux binaries, tho.) https://github.com/yamule/e_Simple3DView